michelc/blog2/_posts/2019-12-30-jekyll-configuration-update.md

 Note: I'm not sure which is better: `fr-FR`, `fr-fr` or `fr`.

-Then for all English posts, I change the Front Matter to redefine the `language` attribute:
+Then for all English posts, I change the Front Matter to redefine the `lang` attribute:

 ```markdown
 ---